How to Pack for Bikepacking: 6 Expert Packing Tips You Need to Know

 Using these tips I learned, the ride through Scotland on my gravel bike was so much smoother

-This one might seem like common sense, but I’ve made this mistake myself when I first started bikepacking — placing the items I need often in hard-to-reach places.
+This might seem like common sense, but when I first started bikepacking, I made the mistake of placing items I needed often in hard to reach places.

-For that reason, save yourself some stress and frustration by getting into the habit of packing regularly used items where you can grab them easily.
+For that reason, save yourself stress and frustration by getting into the habit of packing frequently used items where you can grab them easily.

-What works best for me is placing the following items near the top of your bag, where they’re easy to grab throughout the day:
+What works best for me is placing the following items near the top of my bag, where they are easy to grab throughout the day:

-• Food – Small snacks like cookies, raisins, or whatever quick-energy bites you prefer.
-Use the stem bag or top tube bag.
+• Food: Small snacks like cookies, raisins, or whatever quick-energy bites you prefer

 • Sun protection